Canadas First Indigenous-Owned Airline Just Got Its First Plane

 Rise Air represents a broader trend of Indigenous participation in Canadian aviation.
 First Nations communities have long recognized aviation’s importance for remote area development.
 Ownership and control of essential air services is a logical extension of self-determination.

 Other Indigenous-owned or affiliated airlines operate across Canada, serving communities from the Atlantic to the Pacific.
-Rise Air’s ATR acquisition strengthens this network.
+Rise Air’s ATR acquisition strengthens this network and demonstrates what’s possible when communities control their own transportation infrastructure.

 The Bottom Line